Alaska Baby: Background and release

-After the release of his seventh studio album La ragazza del futuro in 2022, Cremonini embarked on the Cremonini negli Stadi Tour, from which both the double live singles "Poetica (Live)" and "Io e Anna/Anche fragile" were taken in collaboration with Elisa while also appearing on the live album Cremonini Live: Stadi 2022 + Imola.
+After the release of his seventh studio album, La ragazza del futuro, in 2022, Cremonini embarked on the Cremonini negli Stadi Tour, from which both the double live singles "Poetica (Live)" and "Io e Anna/Anche fragile" were taken in collaboration with Elisa while also appearing on the live album Cremonini Live: Stadi 2022 + Imola.

 In 2023, Cremonini took a recording hiatus and embarked on a trip to the United States, especially between Alaska and the cities of New York City, Nashville, Memphis and Los Angeles.
 The trip inspired the singer-songwriter to write and record new music, announcing the release of his eighth studio album on November 5, 2024.

 Composition and recording

 The recording project is composed of twelve tracks, written and produced by Cremonini himself with the collaboration of Alessio Natalizia, Alessandro De Crescenzo, Alessandro Magnanini, Davide Petrella, Meduza and Elisa.
 The string arrangements are handled by Davide Rossi.
 The album was recorded at the Mille Galassie Studio in Bologna and at the British Grove Studios in London, with collaboration by Mike Garson and Nick Patrick.
 Cremonini recounted the meaning of the project and its conception in an interview with Billboard Italia:"I found out what I wanted to do with Alaska Baby as I went along, during its making.
-Because opera is sometimes a kind of North Star that you start following and it takes you where it wants to go.
+Because art is sometimes a kind of North Star that you start following and it takes you where it wants to go.
 At first, I won't hide from you that I thought this album was a kind of final act, after releasing a series of singles.
-I was coming from an album, The Girl from the Future, which was very conceptual, it was born during the pandemic.
+I was coming from an album, La ragazza del futuro, which was very conceptual, it was born during the pandemic.
 It didn't have as many conceptually constructed references over time.
 It was a very concrete, pragmatic record.
 Whereas Alaska Baby over time became, compared to the previous one, baroque, rich in detail.
 It became gigantic in my hands.
 True, there are a lot of references to international music of today or at any rate of the recent past.
 They are always there in my music, it is not a new thing.
 Like the fact that I love the 1970s, they always win me over when listening."

 Promotion

 Singles

-On September 24, 2024, the single "Ora che non ho più te" was released, which peaked at number one on the Italian singles chart.
+On 24 September 2024, the single "Ora che non ho più te" was released, which peaked at number one on the Italian singles chart.
 Then it reached the first position.
-The second single "San Luca" featuring Luca Carboni was published on December 6, 2025.
+The second single "San Luca" featuring Luca Carboni was published on 6 December 2025.
 After a second recording season in February 2025, Creomonini published the third official single "Nonostante tutto" written and performed with Elisa.
+The album's title track was released as its fourth single on 23 September 2025.
+"Ragazze facili" was sent to Italian radio as the fifth single from the album on 28 November 2025.